dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ![](https://media.giphy.com/media/l0MYEqEzwMWFCg8rm/giphy.gif)

+Windows users, if you run into problems with the psql console, check out "Notes for Windows Users" in [PostgreSQL docs](https://www.postgresql.org/docs/9.0/app-psql.html).

 ## Create a User and Log in
 We're gonna create a role called `me` (or whatever you wish) and give it a password `password` (or whatever you wish).
 According to the PostgreSQL documentation, "a role is an entity that can own database objects and have database privileges; a role can be considered a 'user', a 'group' or both depending on how it is used."
 In this case, we'll be using a role as a user.
-Run the following command:
+Run the following command (it does not need a backslash since it is not a meta-command):

 `CREATE ROLE me WITH LOGIN PASSWORD 'password';`

+If the command is run correctly, you should see `CREATE ROLE` printed back to you.

 We can use the command `ALTER ROLE` to change the attributes of a PostgreSQL role.
 We want to alter the role of `me` so that it can create other roles and new databases.

 `ALTER ROLE me CREATEDB;`

-If you now run `\du`, you should see something like this:
+If you now run `\du` (list all roles), you should see something like this:

 ```
                                    List of roles